lightning/bolts/12-offer-encoding.md

 `offer_quantity_max` is allowed to be 1, which seems useless, but useful in a system which bases it on available stock.
 It would be painful to have to special-case the "only one left" offer generation.

+Offers can be used to simply send money without expecting anything in return (tips, kudos, donations, etc), which means the description field is optional (the `offer_issuer` field is very useful for this case!); if you are charging for something specific, the description is vital for the user to know what it was they paid for.

 # Invoice Requests